 HSCL 5.02 Revised Standard and Interpretation and Added Examples

-The organization considers the unique characteristics of individuals when grouping people together.
+The organization considers the unique characteristics, needs, and preferences of individuals when grouping people together.

-Characteristics that should be considered can include the number of individuals grouped together, age, special needs, gender, gender identity, and gender expression.
-All people should be treated according to their self-identified gender, meaning that transgender and gender non-conforming individuals should be given access to sleeping quarters, bathroom facilities, and services based on their stated gender and/or preferences, not their assigned sex at birth, in accordance with applicable federal and state laws.
+Interpretation: Characteristics and needs that should be considered can include the number of individuals grouped together, age, special needs, gender, gender identity, and gender expression.
+Transgender and gender non-conforming people should be given access to sleeping quarters, bathroom facilities, and services based on their preferences and in accordance with applicable federal and state laws.

+Examples: Examples of ways that organizations can meet the grouping needs of transgender and gender non-conforming people can include, but are not limited to:

+respecting the individual’s preferred pronouns;

+providing gender neutral restrooms where facility structure allows;

+having residents use restrooms one at a time;

+allowing for single bedroom models; or

+providing LGBTQ specific units.

 NA The organization only provides homelessness prevention and rapid re-housing services and does not offer housing services directly to persons served.